Bible

 Description:

 The aim of this course is to help students adequately improve their reading skills, their understanding of literature, and their application of literary skills.
-Third-grade literature focuses on works that are thematically related to the history track or push students to more complex reading levels.

 This is done through:

-• Teaching is primarily lectures and coaching, presenting new material and reviewing with the class using individual whiteboards at the desk, followed by working with students individually and in small groups to practice problem-solving strategies and conceptual thinking about math
+• teaching is primarily lectures and coaching, presenting new material and reviewing with the class using individual whiteboards at the desk, followed by working with students individually and in small groups to practice problem-solving strategies and conceptual thinking about math

-• Emphasis is placed on the logical evaluation of how and why math works and rote memorization of math facts
+• emphasis is placed on the logical evaluation of how and why math works and rote memorization of math facts; math is connected as often as possible to real-life situations and challenges

-• Math drills, games, small-group work, individual instruction, flashcards, individual goals for accuracy/speed, timed tests, and various worksheets for enhancement
+• math drills, games, small-group work, individual instruction, flashcards, individual goals for accuracy/speed, timed tests, and various worksheets for enhancement

 History/Geography

-Theme Question: New Testament, Ancient Greece, and Rome
+New Testament, Ancient Greece, and Rome

 Description: